 The Common Law Admission Test (CLAT) for the year 2020 will be held on May 10th, Sunday.
 The conducting authority for the CLAT exam is Consortium of NLUs.
 CLAT is one of the most prestigious national level examinations for admission in to UG and PG programs offered by the top law colleges in India

 The CLAT paper is conducted online in a time frame of 2 hours (120 minutes).
 The CLAT 2020 paper will have 150 questions.
 The number of questions has been reduced.
 There will be 5 sections.
 The first step towards an effective preparation for clearing CLAT is to know the test pattern and syllabus well.
-There is a major change in the test CLAT test pattern for the next year (2020).
+There is a major change in the test CLAT test pattern for this year (2020).
 Students should expect comprehension based questions from English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
 Students can go through the list of important topics for CLAT entrance.

 ||English including Comprehension